homermultitext/hmt-editors-template/README.md

 The current template is intended for use with the HMT project virtual machine used in summer, 2019, and includes validation of features unique to the Upsilon 1.1 and Venetus B manucripts that are the focus of our work in summer, 2019..

+## 2020

+- includes codex models for 4 MSS
+- new config system isolated in `textConfig` dir
+- new pluggable validation/verification in mom2020

 ## Overview of files and directory layout

 -  `collections/validation.cex`.
 Records of editorial status of pages you have worked on.